karttur/speclib-db/_posts/2024/2024-01-09-speclib_muzzle-db.markdown

 - 4: lamp type/band, and
 - 5-8: general wavelength band [nm or code]

-Code items 1, 3 and 4 are all encoded with a single digit (0-9) and item 2 (Nr of lamps) is naturally also a digit.
-The encoding of 1, 3 and 4 are listed in support tables:
+Code items 1, 3 and 4 are all encoded with a single digit (0-9) and item 2 (nr of lamps) is naturally also a digit.
+The encoding of 1, 3 and 4 are listed in the following support tables:

-- samplestates,
+- _samplestates_,
-- signaltypes (equivalent to spectral method), and
+- _signaltypes_ (equivalent to spectral method), and
-- lampband
+- _lampband_.

-The identification data that is stored in the EEPROM memory of each muzzle is assembled in the table _muzzlecode_ in the _muzzles_ schema.
-In addition to the identification data in the table _muzzlecode_, also the power requirements (from the table _muzzlemodels_) is transferred to the EEPROM memory of each muzzle when assembled.
+The identification data that is stored in the EEPROM memory of each muzzle is assembled in the table _muzzlecode_.
+In addition to the identification data, also the power requirements (from the table _muzzlemodels_) is transferred to the EEPROM memory of each muzzle when assembled.

-The main table of the _muzzles_ schema is the _muzzles_ table.
-In this table each copy of any muzzle model is registered using a Universally Unique Identifier (uuid) that is registered in the database and written to the small EEPROM memory on the _xspeclum_ PCB holding the lamp(s) and that is attached to the muzzle.
+The main table of the **muzzles** schema is the _muzzles_ table.
+In this table each copy of any muzzle model is registered using a Universally Unique Identifier (uuid) that is registered in the database and written to the small EEPROM memory on the _xspecled_ PCB holding the lamp(s) and that is screwed to the muzzle.
 The unique _muzzleuuid_ given to each individual muzzle is automatically connected to a sensor (_sensoruuid_) when used for the first time.
-The combination of a _sensoruuid_ and a _muzzleuuid_ requires a distinct calibration that is registered both in the database (under the schema [spectrometers](#)) and on the memory of the xspectrolum microcontroller.

 ### Illustration of the muzzles schema